 - US softwood lumber prices have risen spectacularly this year.
 Market prices for commonly traded grades have more than doubled from May to August.

 - In the 2Q/20, China increased importation of softwood lumber by 42% q-o-q, 3

 - reaching 7.1 million m .
 This large increase followed a quarter where import volumes had fallen to a four-year low.

 - As estimated eight percent of globally traded lumber is shipped to the Middle East/Northern Africa (MENA) region.
 Following two years of increases, this year saw imports decline.

 - Record high lumber prices in the US and slightly lower costs for sawlogs moved 2Q/20 gross margins for US sawmills to some of the highest levels seen since 2005.

 Global Biomass Markets

-Wood Resource Quarterly (WRQ).
-The 56-page report, established in 1988 and with subscribers in over 30 countries, tracks sawlog, pulpwood, lumber & pellet prices, and trade, and wood market developments in most key regions around the world.
-To learn more about wood markets around the world, please go to www.WoodPrices.com.
+Interested in wood products market information from around the world?
+The Wood Resource Quarterly (WRQ) is a 56-page report, established in 1988 and has subscribers in over 30 countries.
+The report tracks prices for sawlog, pulpwood, lumber & pellets worldwide and reports on trade and wood market developments in most key regions around the world.
+For more insights on the latest international forest product market trends, please go to www.WoodPrices.com

 Wood Resources International LLC